Dual process model of coping

 The dual process model of coping is a model for coping with grief developed by Margaret Stroebe and Henk Schut.
 This model seeks to address shortcomings of prior models of coping, and provide a framework that better represents the natural variation in coping experience on a day to day basis.

 The authors came up with a dual process model to better represent human grief.
 They explain that coping with bereavement, a state of loss, can be a combination of accepting loss and confronting life changes that can be experienced simultaneously.
 This model suggests that healthy coping is done through the oscillation between this acceptance and confrontation.
 It informs on how the combination of healthy emotional catharsis and changing perspective can be a good and healthy process to cope.
-Being able to confront the situation and also deal with everyday life events allows the person to live their lives with desired states of stability in a subjective post-loss world in which bereaved persons find themselves (Parkes, 1993).
+Being able to confront the situation, prepared to change, and also deal with everyday life events that confound grieving allows the person to live their lives with desired states of stability in a subjective post-loss world in which bereaved persons find themselves (Parkes, 1993).